doctrine/dbal/docs/en/reference/types.rst

     Some vendors have a native JSON type and Doctrine will use it if possible and otherwise silently fall back to the vendor's ``text`` type to ensure the most efficient storage requirements.
-    If the vendor does not have a native JSON type, this type requires a SQL column comment hint so that it can be reverse engineered from the database.
+    If the vendor does not have a native JSON type, this type requires an SQL column comment hint so that it can be reverse engineered from the database.
     Doctrine cannot map back this type properly on vendors not supporting column comments and will fall back to ``text`` type instead.